joonan-lab/cwas/docs/index.rst

 CWAS-Plus (Category-Wide Association Study) is a data analysis tool designed to conduct rigorous association tests for discovering noncoding associations in complex genomic disorders.
 It runs category-based burden tests using variants from whole-genome sequencing data and various annotation datasets.
 CWAS-Plus provides a user-friendly interface for efficient hypothesis testing and has promising implications for uncovering the pathophysiology of various genomic disorders.

-Here is the reference papers:
+Here are the reference papers:

 * `An analytical framework for whole genome sequence association studies and its implications for autism spectrum disorder <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5961723/>`_ (Werling et al., 2018)
 * `Genome-wide de novo risk score implicates promoter variation in autism spectrum disorder <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6432922/>`_ (An et al., 2018)
+* CWAS-Plus: Estimating genome-wide evaluation of noncoding variation from whole-genome sequencing data.
+(Kim et al., in preperation)

 Here is the original CWAS repository: `sanderslab/cwas <https://github.com/sanderslab/cwas>`_